anaclumos/extracranial/Research/pages/Rauno.md

 ## Home Page

 - Resembles an [[OS]] with a magnifying dock at the bottom.
-- Has alphanumeric morphing, as if it is finding [[Information amongst Data]]
+- Has alphanumeric morphing, as if it is finding [[Information among Data]]

 ![[CD52BB.mp4]]